David Graf: Early life and education

-Graf was born in Zanesville, Ohio, and later moved to Lancaster, Ohio, and graduated from Lancaster High School.
+Graf was born in Lancaster, Ohio and graduated from Lancaster High School in 1968.
 He studied theatre at Otterbein College in Westerville, a suburb of Columbus, Ohio, where he graduated in 1972.
-He attended graduate school at Ohio State University until 1975, when he dropped out to pursue his acting career.
+He attended graduate school at The Ohio State University until 1975, when he dropped out to pursue his acting career.

 Acting career

 Graf made his first television appearance as a contestant on the game show The $20,000 Pyramid in December 1979, where he teamed with actress Patty Duke.
 He would later appear on subsequent versions of the show as a celebrity contestant, twice with Duke.
 As a struggling actor in the early 1980s, he also took small roles in popular TV shows, including M*A*S*H, The Dukes of Hazzard, Airwolf, Hardcastle and McCormick and The A-Team.

 He made his film debut in 1981 when he played Gergley in the drama Four Friends.
 Graf later played the trigger-happy Eugene Tackleberry in the 1984 comedy Police Academy, and starred in each of the sequels.
 In 1986, Graf had a role as Councilman Harlan Nash on the short-lived sitcom He's the Mayor.
 In 1990, Graf appeared in the final two episodes of the series Beauty and the Beast.
 In 1992, Graf returned to play a minor role as a police officer again for the comedy series Seinfeld during its fourth-season episode "The Ticket" and also appeared on Night Court.
 He played Tackleberry for the final time in a guest appearance on the short-lived Police Academy: The Series.
 Also in November 1992, Graf appeared on Family Matters where he played Sgt.
 Shiska.

-Graf made various guest appearances following his role in the Police Academy series, including a repeating part in The West Wing, several appearances in Star Trek: Voyager episode ("The 37s") and Star Trek: Deep Space Nine.
+Graf made various guest appearances following his role in the Police Academy series, including a recurring role in The West Wing, several appearances in Star Trek: Voyager episode ("The 37s") and Star Trek: Deep Space Nine.
 In the latter series, he played a Klingon called Leskit in the fifth-season episode "Soldiers of the Empire".

 Graf was Lt.
 Weismann in the movie Suture in 1993 and Ralph Brinker in the Disney Channel movie Brink! in 1998.

-Graf made a guest appearance in an episode of the short-lived ABC sitcom Teen Angel as a camp leader for Steve Beauchamp's little sister Katie, in the 1997-1998 season.
+Graf made a guest appearance in an episode of the short-lived ABC sitcom Teen Angel as a camp leader for Steve Beauchamp's little sister Katie, in the 1997–1998 season.
 In 2000, he made an appearance on The Amanda Show as a paramedic who accidentally swapped pagers with Amanda Bynes.
 He also made an appearance on Lois and Clark: The New Adventures of Superman season 2 episode 20 as a reporter for the Daily Planet.

 Graf had a small role in 1995's The Brady Bunch Movie, portraying Alice's boyfriend Sam Franklin, the butcher.
 In 1996, Graf made a guest appearance in Promised Land, which was a spinoff of Touched by an Angel.
 He played the role of a grieving husband whose wife died while working for a company and he went there trying to find answers to her death.